hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 {% include image.html url="/assets/img/edge-scratches.jpg" %}

 I tried to fill in every last crack in the natural edge, and in doing so covered the entire surface in epoxy.
 I then had to remove this epoxy using wire brush drill attachments and a random orbital sander, which resulted in more of the wood being removed than I would have liked.
-I think a lighter touch with the epoxy (as well as avoiding basic mistakes) would have created a better result.
+I think a lighter touch with the epoxy (even at the expense of leaving some small cracks unfilled) would have removed the need for such aggressive use of the wire brush attachment and sanding, and preserved the natural appearance better.
 Perhaps also a finer/softer wire brush could have removed some discoloured wood from the surface without creating such deep scratches.

 ## Final sanding

 For the later coats of sand, I used a random orbital sander.
 This machine is much slower than the belt sander, but also much easier to use, and produces much better results with minimal visible scratches.
 I found that it was worth repeating the same grit that was done with the belt sander.
-In my case it took a long time with the random orbital sander at 40 grit to remove the scratches made by the belt sander at 40 grit.
+In my case it took a long time with the random orbital sander at 40 grit to remove the scratches made by the belt sander at 40 grit, and the result was much smoother.
 I think it might even be worth going down a step or two, for example using 60-80 grit with the belt sander and then switching to the random orbital sander at 40 grit.

 I found that using a foam backing pad reduced noise and vibration and produced less visible scratches.
-It was also useful to allow the sanding disc to wrap around the corners and the natural edge.
+It was also useful to allow the sanding disc to wrap around the corners and over the natural edge.
 Take care to get a backing pad and sanding discs with size and hole positions matching the sander &ndash; otherwise things will get very dusty.
 Finer sanding grits produce much less sawdust, but it is finer and more irritating.

 I did the following progression of grits: 40, 60, 80, 120, 180, 240, 320.
 One of the carpenters at Go Natural Timbers told me that it was necessary to go up to 180 for an epoxy finish (which is a deep coating), and 240 for a lacquer finish (typically a very shallow coating).
-The finer grits don't take as long though, so it doesn't matter too much.
+The finer grits don't take as long though, so it made sense to go slightly further.
 It's hard to capture in photos, but in real life the sanding makes the wood look much better &ndash; all the small details in the grain become visible.

 {% include image.html url="/assets/img/sanded.jpg" description="Sanding complete and corners rounded" %}